Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Introduction

+For physical modeling, the task of DBM is to build a simple physical model with sufficient physical functions to meet the problem research.
+Specifically, as the degree of discrete/non-equilibrium increases, the DBM considers the insufficient particle collisions and adds more necessary non-conserved kinetic moments of distribution function $f$, which are closely related to the evolution of the system, to ensure the non-significant decrease of the system state and behavior description function.
+The non-conserved moments here refer to higher-order kinetic moments other than mass, momentum, and energy conserved moments.
+The necessity of the added non-conserved kinetic moments increases with the increase of the discrete/non-equilibrium degree of the system.

+For complex physical field analysis, the task of DBM is to extract more valuable information from massive data.
+Specifically, the DBM uses the TNE quantities, i.e., the non-conserved kinetic moments of ($f-f^{eq}$) to describe the way and magnitude that the system deviates from its thermodynamic equilibrium state.
+These TNE quantities can be selected according to practical needs, and they all describe the non-equilibrium behavior and state of the system from a certain perspective.
+Since any definition of non-equilibrium strength depends on the research perspective, the degrees of TNE of these different perspectives are related and complementary, and often irreplaceable.
+It is meaningful to mention that, \emph{even for the case where the $Kn$ is small enough and consequently the NS description is reasonable, the NS shows deficiency or inconvenience for investigating some TNE behaviors, such as how the various TNE mechanisms influence the entropy production rates.}

-In this paper, the DBM coupling the effects of electromagnetic fields is constructed and further applied to study the RMI in plasma system.
-The paper is arranged as follows.
-The state of art for plasma kinetics is reviewed in Section I, where two problems, (i) how to simulate and (ii) how to analyze the kinetic behaviors, are addressed.
-Specifically, the two problems are as follows: (i) how to simulate the main kinetic features aiming to investigate, and (ii) how to check the TNE state, describe the corresponding effect and extract more information having potential applications.
-The framework for constructing a singe-distribution-function (SDF) DBM is formulated in Section II.
-The SDF DBM corresponds to the single-fluid MHD model where only one set of hydrodynamic quantities are used.
-The DBM is beyond the MHD model from the sense that it has more physical functions than the latter.
-In Section III, some HNE behaviors of a number of typical benchmark problems are used to validate the first function of the DBM, and then the TNE behaviors of Orsazg-Tang vortex problem are studied.
-In Section IV, the HNE and TNE behaviors of RMI with and without initial applied magnetic field are investigated.
-At last, the conclusion and discussions are given in Section V.
+Up to now, nearly all existing DBM research on hydrodynamic instability is for neutral fluids.\cite{lai2016nonequilibrium,chen2016viscosity,chen2018collaboration, chen2020morphological,chen2022effects,li2022influence,chen2022discrete,li2022rayleigh,shan2023nonequilibrium} In this paper, a generalized physical modeling scheme of DBM for plasma is first constructed.
+The influence of magnetic fields on HNE and TNE characteristics in the OT vortex problem and RMI are analyzed.
+Some new physical insights are obtained and helpful for understanding the non-equilibrium characteristics in the plasma system.
+The remainder of this paper is arranged as follows.
+The framework for constructing plasma DBM is formulated in Sec.~\ref{Discrete Boltzmann Method}.
+In Sec.~\ref{Numerical Validation}, some HNE behaviors of a number of typical benchmark problems are used to validate the first function of the DBM, and then the TNE behaviors of the Orsazg-Tang vortex problem are studied.
+In Sec.~\ref{Richtmyer Meshkov instability}, the HNE and TNE behaviors of RMI with and without the initial applied magnetic field are investigated.
+At last, the conclusion and discussions are given in Sec.~\ref{Conclusion}.